DougHaber/pitfall-agent-javatari/README.md

 ## Running Simultaneous Copies

 Running multiple copies of this or Javatari in the same browser is not supported.
 Saved states are placed in localStorage.
 Multiple copies of the game will clobber each other's saves and have undesirable results.

+## Insta-death

+On rare occasions when entering a new screen, the player will land right on top of a log.
+This is problematic, since it then falls back to the new screen checkpoint, and loops between the checkpoint and hitting the log.

+To deal with this scenario we keep a counter of consecutive deaths at the start of a screen.
+If this goes over a limit we remove the history for the current and prior screen.
+This forces the player to walk through the entire world again, since we removed the checkpoint.
+The agent then is back on the prior screen which it must solve again.
+The new solution results in it entering the next screen at a different time, which hopefully means it doesn't start on top of a log.

 # License